 Want to make the most of your storage space?
 Where possible, disassemble bulky items like bookshelves, tables, chairs, and bed frames.
 Reducing the number of large, cumbersome items will free up space for boxes as well as protect the pieces from being bumped into or tripped over.
 PRO TIP: Seal hardware in labeled baggies and affix to the corresponding pieces for easy re-assembly later!

-Protect Fragile Items
+Protect Fragile Items for Furniture Storage

 The items in your home may include fragile, delicate pieces – and many have sentimental value, too!
 When placing in storage, protect these collectibles and heirlooms by wrapping them in bubble wrap, packing paper, furniture pads, specialty moving boxes, or all of the above.
 Further prevent chips and cracks by packing them snugly in boxes between soft items like clothes and linens so that they won’t tip over or jostle.
 For more details on packing, check out our blog post on safely packing fragile items!